-The university administration and Office of International Studies and Programs continue to monitor developments and will evaluate the viability of further terms at a later date.
+The university's administration and Office of International Studies and Programs expect continue to monitor developments and will evaluate the viability of further terms at a later date.
 Students should not make any non-refundable payments at the moment; CWU will not reimburse students for such expenses in the event of cancelation.

 Any member of the CWU community who chooses to disregard university recommendations for international travel must understand they will do so at their own risk and may face difficulties in return travel to the U.S. and/or possible restricted access to the CWU campus.